 and • A classical 7-circuit labyrinth in the greenhouse.

-The labyrinths are free to walk daily (donations are gratefully accepted) and available during the nursery’s open hours (9am to 6pm daily).
+The labyrinths are free to walk daily (donations are gratefully accepted) and available during the nursery’s open hours (9am to 6pm Sun.-Thurs.
+9:00am-5:00pm Friday and Saturday).

 A Full Moon Labyrinth Walk is offered monthly.
-A group talk and walk is offered EVERY THURSDAY 3:00pm by appointment, Please RSVP 808-573-7700
+A group talk and walk at other times of the week/month can be offered by appointment, Please RSVP 808-573-7700 to reserve.

 Circuits refer to the number of times the path passes between the center and the outside edge.